ashedden/HalloweenTextGame/README.md

 # HalloweenTextGame

-This is a python text-style game. :ghost:
+This is a simple python text-style game. :ghost:

 The user will choose which direction to go through the corn maze, and see if they can make it out alive!

-To run:
+To run program:

 - Have python installed on your computer and working from your terminal